DannyRavi/video2slide/README.md

 ## RUN

+use git clone or any other ways to download source code going to the source directory and run

 ```go

 go run .  -s 1 -i ./inFile/1280.mp4
 ```

 so you can see any frame of video on "out.pdf"

+if you run binary file, remember you need "pdf.sh" script beside the binary file and ffmpeg, img2pdf should be install.